-Josiah Gray’s growing pains continue in Nationals’ loss to Rockies
+Josiah Gray takes small steps forward in Nationals’ loss to Rockies

 Gray, 23, struck out five, walked four, yielded just three hits and threw 94 pitches across 5⅓ innings.
 The inherited runner Gray left for Alberto Baldonado scored on a single, putting at least five earned runs on his line for the fourth consecutive appearance.
 It all kept Gray on a search for sustained rhythm and command.

-A few hours before Gray took the mound, the Nationals held a question-and-answer session for season ticket holders.
+And a few hours before Gray took the mound, the Nationals held a question-and-answer session for season ticket holders.
 The crowd sat right behind the home dugout, listening to hitting coach Kevin Long, outfielders Lane Thomas and Gerardo Parra, and rookie catcher Riley Adams.
 General Manager Mike Rizzo stopped by, too.

 But unlike Long, Thomas, Parra and Adams, Rizzo didn’t take questions (one person, for example, pressed Long on why the team has grounded into so many double plays this season).
 Rizzo chose a brief message instead.

-“Believe me, nobody wants to win more than Mike Rizzo does,” the GM told a few sections of supporters, referring to himself in the first person.
+“Believe me, nobody wants to win more than Mike Rizzo does,” the GM told a few sections of supporters, referring to himself in the third person.
 “So we’re going to do everything we can to put this thing around quickly and get us back in the championship class.
 And the core players that you’re seeing right now are going to be the core of the next championship club with the Washington Nationals.

 Two former Nationals coaches plan to make a legal challenge after they were fired for not being vaccinated